radical-cybertools/radical.entk/docs/user_guide/adding_data.rst

 Adding Data
 ***********

-Data movement is one of the important elements of any application.
-In this section, we will take a look at how we can move data between different tasks.
+Data management is one of the important elements of any application.
+In this section, we will take a look at how we can manage data between tasks.

 .. note:: The reader is assumed to be familiar with the :ref:`PST Model <app_model>` and to have read through
             the :ref:`introduction` of Ensemble Toolkit.

 .. note:: This chapter assumes that you have successfully installed Ensemble Toolkit, if not see :ref:`Installation`.

 You can download the complete code discussed in this section :download:`here <../../examples/user_guide/add_data.py>` or find it in your virtualenv under ``share/radical.entk/user_guide/scripts``.